top of page

 Followed by the Five Dynasty Ten Kingdoms 907-960AD with Infighting and upheaval.

-Song Dynasty 960-1274AD Economic and cultural Renaissance.
+Song Dynasty 960-1274AD Economic and Han cultural Renaissance.
 GNP 3x Europe.
 Reinvigorated Confucianism with Buddhist ideals.
 Su Song was a Chinese polymathic scientist and statesman. centered on Kaifeng on the Yellow River.

-Yuan Dynasty 1279-1336AD was a Mongol-led imperial dynasty of China.
+Yuan Dynasty 1279-1336AD was a Mongol, led by Ghengis Kahn, imperial dynasty of China that dominated the Han culture.
 The Mongul empire (1206–1368) extended all the way to todays central Turkey.

+Wars and revolts against feudal poverty consumed the 20th century.
 Republic of China 1912 led by Sunya tsen was still dominated by foreign forces.
+Japan supported Allies in WW1 and were given German colonies at Versailles.
 Communist party formed 1921.
 By 1928 Chiang becomes head of state, but by 1931 civil war with the communists had started after the long march from Jiangxi.
 In 1937 war with Japan preceded WW2.
+After WW2, in 1949, civil Imperial China fled to Taiwan, and Mao doctrinaire communists take over mainland China.
+After Mao, China started to evolve a centrally managed market economy.

 © 2023 by Closet Confidential.
 Proudly created with Wix.com